StartPolymer/authors/README.md

-# StartPolymer authors
+# The StartPolymer Project Authors

-Official list of StartPolymer authors for copyright purposes.
+Official list of the StartPolymer Project Authors for copyright purposes.